Pancakes

 Advertising

-Everyone makes a massive deal out of Christmas, New Year’s Eve and all that.
-But don’t sleep on Shrove Tuesday in 2023, otherwise known as Carnival and even Fat Tuesday – a day where you are permitted to eat loads and loads of food, among other things.
+Everyone makes a massive deal out of Thanksgiving, Christmas, New Year’s Eve and all that, but one thing you absolutely should not be sleeping on in 2025 is Mardi Gras.
+Otherwise known as Carnival (and even Fat Tuesday) it’s a day where you are permitted to eat loads and loads of food, among other things.

-Shrove Tuesday was born out of Anglo-Saxon Christians being absolved from their sins after 40 days of fasting before Easter.
+Shrove Tuesday was born out of Anglo-Saxon Christians being absolved from their sins after 40 days of fasting before Easter (which we call lent).
 The day would be marked by the sound of a bell, which would call each person to make their confession.
 That became known as the ‘pancake bell’, which became ‘Pancake Day’.
+While plenty of places have taken that name and run with it, still hungrily rustling up pancakes every year, Mardi Gras is just a day to indulge in foods you don’t normally get to indulge in – and there’s a smorgasbord of variety across the world.

 RECOMMENDED:

-🏘️ The 51 coolest neighbourhoods in the world
+🛍️ The coolest neighbourhoods in the world right now

 In Italy, the Carnevale period is celebrated between Epiphany (January 6) and whichever day Mardi Gras lands on.
 In the days leading up to the final blowout, one popular tradition is to eat cannoli, a Sicilian dish that originally comprised a flat piece of sugary fried dough stuffed with fresh ricotta.
 It now tends to have sweeter fillings and is consumed all over the world.